Welcome to our gallery featuring kitchen lighting ideas!

-Recessed lighting helps to create a great ambient glow around the room and ensure that every space is well lit.
-Can lights are a common form of recessed lighting, as seen here.
+Recessed lighting helps to create a great ambient glow around the room and ensures that every space is well-lit.
+Can lights are a common form of recessed lighting, as seen here?

 Here is an example of larger recessed lighting, filling this whole space with bright, spacious light.
 Covering a larger area, it reflects off the white surfaces of this airy kitchen and fills the room with more light.